 Many insurers have "tiered" pharmacy benefits where you pay differing amounts for brand-name, as opposed to generic products.
 Some plans may require that, if you choose a brand-name drug (when an equivalent generic is available) you to pay the price difference between the two.
 These new guidelines still allow insurance companies to use reasonable medical management to help control costs.
 This means that if your contraceptive has a generic version, your insurance plan can choose to only offer the generic for free.
 Since emergency contraception is an included benefit, this may mean that you can get Next Choice for free, but may have to pay to use Plan B One-Step.
-For certain brands that don't have a generic (like NuvaRing, Ortho Evra Patch, Nexplanon, etc.), companies can choose to cover it, refuse coverage or require you to participate in cost sharing (co-pay, deductible or coinsurance).
+For certain brands that don't have a generic (like NuvaRing, Ortho Evra Patch, Nexplanon, etc.), companies should cover these.

 Also -- remember these preventative services guidelines apply to women only.
 So as of now, male-based contraceptive methods, like vasectomies or condoms, are not covered under these new benefits.
 It seems that the requirement to waive contraceptive co-payments does not apply to methods and procedures intended for males.
 Finally, OTC female contraceptives (spermicides, female condoms, Today Sponge) are covered by the Affordable Care Act, BUT in order for these to be covered without cost-sharing, you must have your doctor write a prescription for these products.
-So even though they are available over-the-counter, if you don't want to have to pay for them, you need to get a prescription first... this is sort of a catch-22 situation -- since there are costs associated with going to the doctor and obtaining the prescription, you'll need to evaluate whether you'd actually be saving money this way or whether you are just better off paying for these contraceptives at the store.
+So even though they are available over-the-counter, if you don't want to have to pay for them, you need to get a prescription first.

 || FREE Contraception Newsletter | Twitter | Facebook| Share Your Stories or Tips | Contraception Forum ||